Retail Channel Diversification: 5 Tips For Exponential Growth

 Understanding your cross-channel profit targets and the nuances involved in controlling your base SKU-level pricing (or “manufacturer’s recommended retail prices,” or MSRPs) is essential for effective channel management.

 Determine the economics and pricing elasticity of each platform.
-Estimate the potential revenue and expenses for each platform, and think about how those variables may affect each SKU if you were to grow.
-See how your customers react to pricing changes on a per-item basis across all of your possible platforms.
+Estimate the potential revenue and expenses for each platform, and consider how those variables may affect each SKU if you grow.
+See how your customers react to pricing changes per-item across all possible platforms.

 Combine category-level objectives with economic and price elasticity data.
-So, if you’re trying to sell family products, you should think about where those people typically shop.
+For example, if you’re trying to sell family products, you should consider where those people typically shop.

 A pricing plan will likely involve a lot of trial and error, but gathering the appropriate information is the first, most important step.
 Maintaining the same pricing across all sales channels may help certain retailers attract and retain more customers.
 Others may find that offering different prices on different channels via means like discounts and deals is the most effective method of increasing revenue.